Do You Produce Your Own Ambient Music?

 Make sure that your levels don't peak over -6 dB.
 To be safe, before exporting your audio, lower your master level fader by 6 dB.

-If you're unsure which service is right for you, don't hesitate to contact me with your questions or concerns.
+If you're unsure which service is right for you, don't hesitate to contact me with your questions.

 Rates